actions-rs/tarpaulin/README.md

 | `timeout`   |          | The timeout, in seconds, before cancelling execution of a long running test.
 May be overriden by `args`. | string |         |
 | `args`      |          | Extra command line arguments that are passed to `cargo-tarpaulin`.                                       | string |         |
 | `out-type`  |          | Output format of coverage report (`Json`, `Toml,`, `Stdout`, `Xml`, `Html`, `Lcov`].
 Defaults to `Xml`   | string | Xml     |

+This action also supports the `GITHUB_RELEASE_ENDPOINT` environmental variable to use a different tarpaulin repository  ([xd009642/tarpaulin](https://github.com/xd009642) is used by default).
+Releases should contain a `.tar.gz` archive of an x86_64 Linux executable.